How Much Does a Disability Lawyer Cost in Spokane?

 - There is very little risk to you.

-Even after you win benefits, your attorney fee comes from back benefits that accrue while you wait for Social Security to process your claim.
-That payment is limited to 25% of the past-due benefits you’ve been awarded, and it is further capped at $6,000.
+Even after you win benefits, the attorney’s fee comes from back benefits that accrue while you wait for Social Security to process your claim.
+The attorney fee is limited to 25% of the past-due benefits you’ve been awarded, and it is further capped at $6,000.

 This means you only pay us if we ensure that you can afford to pay us.